pkingGMU/Joint-Angles/README.md

 CURRENT VERSION:
-Can determine: RIGHT HIP ROM/LEFT HIP ROM/RIGHT KNEE ROM/LEFT KNEE ROM/RIGHT SHOULDER FLEXION ROM/LEFT SHOULDER FLEXION ROM
+Can determine: RIGHT HIP ROM/LEFT HIP ROM/RIGHT KNEE ROM/LEFT KNEE ROM/RIGHT SHOULDER FLEXION ROM/LEFT SHOULDER FLEXION ROM Run main.py and press 1 to save frame at the start of the motion and then press 1 again to save frame at the end of a motion. press q to exit

 TODO:
 1. Add id for each client